 urlProvider, as specified in Step 2: Configure the OAuth provider.

 Inside this route you can retrieve the OAuthAccessTokenResponse object using the

 OAuthAccessTokenResponse allows you to access a token and other parameters returned by the OAuth server.

 In this example, the following actions are performed after receiving a token:

-a token is saved to a cookie session, whose content can be accessed inside other routes;
+The token is saved in a Session, which content can be accessed inside other routes.

 Step 5: Make a request to API